omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Quick Run
 ~~~~~~~~~

-The easiest way to launch a simulation is by selecting a project, folder, ini or NED file in :guilabel:`Project
+The easiest way to launch a simulation is by selecting a project, folder, ini, or NED file in :guilabel:`Project
-Explorer`, and clicking the :guilabel:`Run` button on the toolbar.
+Explorer` and clicking the :guilabel:`Run` button on the toolbar.
 This will create a suitable launch configuration
 (possibly after asking a few questions to clarify what you want to run) if one does not exist already.
 Instead of the
 :guilabel:`Run` button, you can also choose the :menuselection:`Run As --> |omnet++| Simulation` from the item's context
 menu.

 The details:

--  If a folder is selected and it contains a single INI file, the IDE will use this file to start the simulation.
+-  If a folder is selected, and it contains a single INI file, the IDE will use this file to start the simulation.
 -  If an INI file is selected, it will be used during the launch as the main INI file for the simulation.
--  If a NED file is selected which contains a network definition, the IDE will scan for INI files in the active projects
+-  If a NED file is selected, which contains a network definition, the IDE will scan for INI files in the active projects
-   and will try to find a configuration that allows this network to start.
+   and try to find a configuration that allows this network to start.

 The Run Configurations Dialog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Launch configurations can be managed in the :guilabel:`Run Configurations` dialog.
-(Two further dialogs, :guilabel:`Debug Configurations` and :guilabel:`Profile Configurations` are very similar, and allow you to manage debugging/profiling aspects of launch configurations).
+(Two further dialogs, :guilabel:`Debug Configurations` and :guilabel:`Profile Configurations`, are very similar and allow you to manage debugging/profiling aspects of launch configurations).

-The :guilabel:`Run Configurations` can be opened in various ways: via the main menu (:menuselection:`Run --> Run Configurations`); via the context menu item of a project, folder or file (:menuselection:`Run As --> Run Configurations`); via the green :guilabel:`Run` toolbar button (:guilabel:`Run Configurations` item of its attached menu, or by Ctrl-clicking any other menu item or the toolbar button itself).
+The :guilabel:`Run Configurations` can be opened in various ways: via the main menu (:menuselection:`Run --> Run Configurations`); via the context menu item of a project, folder, or file (:menuselection:`Run As --> Run Configurations`); via the green :guilabel:`Run` toolbar button (:guilabel:`Run Configurations` item of its attached menu, or by Ctrl-clicking any other menu item or the toolbar button itself).